 Household waste includes residual waste, recyclable waste and organic waste collected directly from households and waste brought by householders to waste collection centres such as bring banks, civic amenity sites, pay to use compactors and landfills.

-This data release presents key statistics on the generation and management of Irish household waste in 2017.
-The accompanying Household Waste Infographic highlights the key household waste facts, trends and what you can do to reduce household waste generation.
+This data release presents key statistics on the generation and management of Irish household waste in 2018.
+The Household Waste Infographic for 2017 data highlights the key household waste facts, trends and what you can do to reduce household waste generation.

-- 1,459,210 t of managed household waste was produced in Ireland in 2017.
-This is a three per cent increase since 2016 (refer to the Figure 1 above).
+- 1.529 million t of household waste was managed in Ireland in 2018.
+This is a two per cent increase since 2017 (refer to the Figure 1 above).
 Managed waste is waste that is collected from households or brought to waste collection centres.

-- The EPA estimates that a further 44,500 t of household waste was unmanaged in 2017.
-Unmanaged waste is waste that is not collected from households or brought to waste collection centres and is therefore likely to cause pollution in the environment because it is fly tipped or disposed of through backyard burning.
+- The EPA estimates that a further 47,307 t of household waste was unmanaged in 2018.
+Unmanaged waste is waste that is not collected or brought to waste collection centres and is therefore likely to cause pollution in the environment because it is fly tipped or disposed of through backyard burning.

-- Most of the waste (44 per cent) from households was placed in the residual waste (black) bin in 2018 (676,000 t).
+- Almost half (44 per cent) of all waste collected from households was placed in the residual waste (black) bin in 2018 (676,000 t).
 Residual waste in Ireland is generally incinerated for energy recovery or landfilled.

-More data on the amount of waste collected from households or brought to waste collection centres within each local authority area are presented in Figure 2 and Table 1 below.
+More data on the amount of waste collected from households or brought to waste collection centres within regions and local authority areas are presented in Table 1 and the Figure 2 below.

 Improperly segregated household waste results in the cross - contamination of recyclables and inefficient waste management.
 Due to the nature of residual household waste, it is difficult to segregate recyclables once they are placed in the residual waste bin; and therefore most of Ireland’s household waste continues to be incinerated or landfilled.
 The brown bin roll out to households has increased the composting rate of organic waste.
 However, still only 43 per cent of Irish households have access to a brown bin.
 As a result, the majority of Ireland’s organic waste, including food waste, is not yet being recycled.
 New EU waste legislation means that the separate colletion of biowaste will be mandatory from the end of 2023.

-If Ireland is to meet the EU municipal waste recycling target of 55% in 2025 and eventually achieve a circular economy, we need to do more to support householders to use bins and waste collection centres correctly.
+If Ireland is to meet the EU municipal waste recycling target of 55 per cent in 2025 and eventually achieve a circular economy, we need to do more to support householders to use bins and waste collection centres correctly and expand recycling infrastructure.
 Food waste produces 8 to 10 per cent of all global carbon emissions.
-To conserve our natural resources and reduce greenhouse gases, we must generate less waste through the promotion of reuse and sustainable consumption initiatives such as stop food waste.
+To conserve our natural resources and reduce carbon emissions, we must generate less waste through the promotion of reuse and sustainable consumption initiatives such as Stop Food Waste.